dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmDefaultCharacterSet:

-    :ref:`Default Character Set <dcmDefaultCharacterSet>`",string,"Value of Specific Character Set (0008,0005) added to Data Sets without Specific Character Set (0008,0005) attribute received by any AE.
+    :ref:`Default Character Set <dcmDefaultCharacterSet>`",string,"Value of Specific Character Set (0008,0005) added to Data Sets of C-STORE RQs and pending C-FIND RSPs without Specific Character Set (0008,0005) attribute received by any AE.
 May be overwritten by configured values for particular Archive Network AEs.

     (dcmDefaultCharacterSet)"
     "